Skip to main navigationSkip to main content

 Once a patient consents to share his SUD information, when is it available to view in KHIE?

-When consent has been registered in the Consent Tool, the Part 2 health information is immediately unlocked and ready to view by authorized users.
+When consent has been registered in the Consent Tool, the SUD health information can be viewed immediately by authorized users.